CHRNA6

 Cholinergic receptor, nicotinic, alpha 6, also known as nAChRα6, is a protein that in humans is encoded by the CHRNA6 gene.
-The CHRNA6 gene codes for the α6 nicotinic receptor subunit that is found in certain types of nicotinic acetylcholine receptors found primarily in the brain.
+The CHRNA6 gene codes for the α6 nicotinic receptor subunit that is found in certain types of nicotinic acetylcholine receptors found primarily in the brain. α6 subunits cannot form homomeric receptors.
+Instead, they form heteromeric receptors along with other alpha or beta subunits.
+Different combinations of subunits create receptors with unique pharmacology.

 Tissue distribution

 α6-containing nicotinic acetylcholine receptors (nAChRs) show a restricted expression pattern in the brain.

 Neural nicotinic acetylcholine receptors containing α6 subunits are expressed on dopamine-releasing neurons in the midbrain.

+α6 nAChRs are primarily expressed in three regions: the Ventral Tegmental Area (VTA) and the Substantia Nigra (SN), which are both part of the midbrain dopaminergic system, and the Locus Coeruleus (LC), located in the brainstem.

 Function

-These receptors play a key role in regulating dopaminergic neurotransmission.
+α6 nAChRs play a key role in regulating dopaminergic neurotransmission and respond to both nicotine and ethanol.

+Nicotine

+In the presence of nicotine, α6 nAChRs activate dopamine release in the VTA.
+This appears to take place through two mechanisms.

+First, nicotine binds to α6 nAChRs on the axon terminals of presynaptic GABAergic neurons, which synapse onto postsynaptic dopaminergic neurons.
+Nicotine quickly desensitizes these receptors, preventing them from allowing Ca2+ to enter the axon terminal.
+Without Ca2+ to trigger neurotransmitter release, less GABA is released onto dopaminergic neurons.
+As a result, dopaminergic neurons are less inhibited, leading to more dopamine release.

+Second, nicotine binds to and activates α6 nAChRs on dopaminergic neurons.
+In the dendrites, this causes excitatory depolarization, increasing the dopaminergic cells' firing rate.
+At the axon terminals, this allows Ca2+ to enter, facilitating neurotransmitter release.
+Together, these effects cause dopaminergic neurons to release more dopamine.

 Dopamine release following activation of these neurons is thought to be involved in the addictive properties of nicotine.
+Studies in mice show that knocking out the α6 subunit causes mice to stop self-administering nicotine, while reintroducing the subunit reverses this result.

+Ethanol

+Ethanol modulates α6 nAChRs to cause dopamine release in the VTA.